NovaPrime1/NovaPrime1/README.md

 - 👋 Hi, I’m @NovaPrime1
-- 👀 I’m interested in Client-Side frameworks...
+- 👀 I’m interested in Client-Side frameworks and Spring MVC
-- 🌱 I’m currently learning ReactJS and NodeJS..
+- 🌱 I’m currently learning ReactJS and NodeJS and building some projects in spring MVC to learn new features
 - 💞️ I’m looking to collaborate on Client-side frameworks, spring MVC and NodeJS...
 - 📫 How to reach me on email corey.powe@gmail.com or instagram coreypowe704..